 How Long Does an Eviction in Virginia Take?

 Evicting a tenant in the state of Virginia can take between two and four months.
-The length of the eviction process in Virginia varies depending on the type of eviction.
+The length of the evictions process in Virginia varies depending on the type of eviction.
 Also, this timeframe may take longer if the tenant requests a jury trial.

 Written Notice for Lease Termination with Legal Cause

-- Non-payment of rent.
+- Not paying rent.

-- Violation of any lease provisions.
+- Violation of any contract provisions.

-- Being involved in any illegal activity.
+- Being involved in any illegal drug activity.

 Serving a Tenant with an Eviction Notice in Virginia

-Without a cause, procedures for terminating a lease depend on the length of the tenancy.
+Without a cause, procedures for terminating a lease in Virginia depend on the length of the tenancy.
 If it’s a monthly lease, the Virginia Residential Landlord-Tenant Act requires the landlord to give the tenant a 30-day notice to end their tenancy.
-If the tenant rents on a weekly basis, landlords must serve a seven-day notice to end the tenancy.
+If the tenant rents on a weekly basis, Virginia landlords must serve a seven-day notice to end the tenancy.

-Here are the required notices for the following eviction causes:
+Here are the required eviction notices for the following causes:

 - Lease violations: Thirty-day notice to cure or vacate.